rangle/ngCourse2/handout/features/inheritance.md

 ## Subclassing

-The example code below shows how to derive Penguin from Bird using the **extend** keyword.
-Also pay attention to the **super** keyword used in the subclass constructor of Penguin, it is used to pass the argument to the base class Bird's constructor.
+The example code below shows how to derive `Penguin` from `Bird` using the **extends** keyword.
+Also pay attention to the **super** keyword used in the subclass constructor of `Penguin`, it is used to pass the argument to the base class `Bird`'s constructor.

-The Bird class defines the method _walk_ which is inherited by the Penguin class and is available for use by instance of Penguin objects.
-Likewise the Penguin class defines the method _swim_ which is not avilable to Bird objects.
+The `Bird` class defines the method _walk_ which is inherited by the `Penguin` class and is available for use by instance of `Penguin` objects.
+Likewise the `Penguin` class defines the method _swim_ which is not avilable to `Bird` objects.
 Inheritance works top-down from base class to its subclass.

 ## Object Initialization